ApollosSevere/BlogAssignment/readme.md

    - On the frontend level, the `allPost` variable is sorted then displayed

 2. To filter through Tagged Post:

    - On the frontend, the `allPosts` global variable is filtered through a built in sort method.
 All filtered posts must include a Tag that a user wants to filter through.
 The result of this is placed in the `filteredPost` global variable.
      The frontend only uses the `filteredPost` variable to display appropriate posts
-   2. call both utility functions, passing in 200 rows of tax forms a time

 3. Tags :

    - The `Post` table inside the PostgreSQL database has a flied named `tags` that holds an array of tags that can be associated with the post.
 This array flied is restricted to having only 3 values.

 ## Libraries/Tools used